obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 "Add" and "Create"

-To generate our pipeline script (individual ansible playbook command), go back to dashboard, ansible-config-mgt, click on pipeline syntax.
+To generate our pipeline script (individual ansible-playbook command), go back to dashboard, ansible-config-mgt, and click on pipeline syntax.

 ![pipeline script generate](Images/Images/pipeline-script-gen.png)